oracle-livelabs/oci-migration/ebs-move-improve/teardown/teardown.md

-# Teardown Your Oracle E-Business Suite Environments
+# Tear Down Your Oracle E-Business Suite Environments

 ## Introduction
 In this lab, we will use Oracle E-Business Suite (EBS) Cloud Manager to delete your EBS environments.
 Then we will delete all the resources in Oracle Cloud Infrastructure (OCI) with the stack previously created in Lab 2.